 May 17, 2022 MAC West

 7:30 to 8:30 am. – Registration and Continental Breakfast

 8:30 to 9:30 am. – High Propensity Donors

-Eddie Thompson, Thompson and Associates
+Speaker: Eddie Thompson, Ed.D., FCEP, Founder and CEO – Thompson and Associates

-Eddie Thompson, Ed.D., FCEP Founder and CEO of Thompson & Associates Characteristics of High Propensity Donors By creating a unique values-based model at Thompson & Associates, Eddie and his team have established a way for people to dedicate the necessary time to consider important life decisions and to engage in thoughtful discussion that leads to optimal results for all.
+Speaker bio: By creating a unique values-based model at Thompson & Associates, Eddie and his team have established a way for people to dedicate the necessary time to consider important life decisions and to engage in thoughtful discussion that leads to optimal results for all.
 Eddie speaks to organizations from coast to coast on successful fundraising techniques, nonprofit management and charitable estate planning and has garnered many honors during his distinguished career.
 He will address the 14 characteristics of high propensity donors and best methods and techniques, which high propensity donors find attractive.

 10:30 to 10:50 am. – Break

-10:50 to 11:50 am. – Wealth in America William R. Emmons is lead economist in the Division of Supervision, Credit and Learning at the Federal Reserve Bank of St. Louis and serves as an Adjunct Professor of Finance in the John M. Olin Business School at Washington University in St. Louis.
+10:50 to 11:50 am. – Wealth in America

+Speaker bio: William R. Emmons is lead economist in the Division of Supervision, Credit and Learning at the Federal Reserve Bank of St. Louis and serves as an Adjunct Professor of Finance in the John M. Olin Business School at Washington University in St. Louis.
 He co-founded and served as the lead economist in the Center for Household Financial Stability from 2013 to 2020.

-12:00 to 1:00 p.m.
+12:00 to 1:00 p.m. – Lunch